CorrineC/full-stack-study/css/NOTES.md

 You can change the corners of a border with `border-radius`.
 This can be set either with pixels or percentages.

 ### Padding

+Padding expands background color beyond the content area.
+The `padding` element allows you to set padding for each side of the box by a specfied number of pixels.
+You can also be more specific by using `padding-top`, `padding-right`, `padding-bottom`, and `padding-left`.

+Setting padding for each side one by one is too much work.
+Instead, we can specify them in a single declaration.
+Starting from the top, we can declare padding in a clockwise rotation, like so:

+`padding: 6px 10px 12px 5px;`

+If top and bottom equal each other, and left and right equal each other, we can use this shortcut:

+`padding: 5px 6px;`

+### Margins